SHOPPINGCLAW

 Package name: @clowbot/agent-sdk

 Use the workspace command today.
-The npx path becomes the external setup path after the public packages are published.
+The npx path becomes the external runtime path after the public packages are published.

 How to use it